ghcjs/ghcjs/README.markdown

 Debugging GHCJS programs
 ------------------------

-TODO add better instructions here, make `--debug` more effective
+TODO add better instructions here

-  * link your program with `--debug`: `ghcjs --debug -o test test.hs`, this adds debugging information to the generated code
+  * link your program with `-debug`: `ghcjs -debug -o test test.hs`, this adds debugging information to the generated code
-  * adjust debugging settings in ( `src/Gen2/RtsSettings.hs` ) and reboot the compiler
-     (should not be necessary unless working on specific features, FIXME many of these options aren't used anymore)
-  * adjust the main loop in shims ( `src/thread.js` ) to enable call and stack tracing (warning, huge output)
+  * get more informaton from the runtime system by enabling various tracing and logging options.
+See the code in the shims repository for more info.
+Examples:
+      * `-DGHCJS_TRACE_SCHEDULER`: messages from the thread scheduler
+      * `-DGHCJS_TRACE_CALLS`: print all function calls from the main loop. warning: lots of output.
+Requires `-debug` for name information
+      * `-DGHCJS_TRACE_STACK`: print top of stack for every call in the main loop. warning: even more output
+      * `-DGHCJS_TRACE_WEAK`: output related to weak references
+      * `-DGHCJS_TRACE_STM`: output for software transactional memory
+      * `-DGHCJS_TRACE_GC`: output garbage collector (heap scanner) related messages
   * see the utility programs in `utils` in the ghcjs repository for tools for inspecting object files, quickly bisecting bugs in the optimizer etc.